 In a rapidly evolving world with increasing automation, the ability to think creatively and come up with innovative solutions to problems is critical.
 This is particularly true in education, where fostering creativity can help students develop important critical thinking skills, as well as prepare them for the 21st-century workforce.

 “There’s no doubt that creativity is the most important human resource of all.
 Without creativity, there would be no progress, and we would forever be repeating the same patterns.” -Edward de Bono

 What does creativity have to do with critical thinking?
 At its core, creativity is about problem-solving.
-This is a skill that is becoming increasingly important right now as the world rapidly changes.
-In order to keep up with these changes, young people need to be able to come up with creative ways to solve problems, and to be able to adapt to new situations quickly.
+This is a skill becoming increasingly important right now as the world rapidly changes.
+To keep up with these changes, young people need to be able to come up with creative ways to solve problems, and be able to adapt to new situations quickly.

-At Prisma, learners engage in a workshop called Collaborative Problem-Solving two times per week.
-These workshops might involve a critical thinking simulation, like when learners had to solve a mystery of stolen eggs from a Zoo and each week had to vote on a suspect to eliminate, or a science simulation where they had to figure out how to power a city using a combination of resources.
+At Prisma, learners engage in a workshop called Collaborative Problem-Solving twice per week.
+These workshops might involve a critical thinking simulation, like when learners had to choose which businesses to invest in, Shark Tank style; or a science simulation where they had to figure out how to power a city using a combination of resources.
 In real life, much of creative problem solving happens in teams, yet in many traditional schools, kids are asked to solve problems on their own.